On a potential invasion path, Ukrainians watch, worry, plan — and some dance

 As some Ukrainians batten down for conflict, life goes on in Chernihiv.

-Couples shuffled down icy sidewalks downtown on Saturday night, stopping to smoke and warm up with cappuccinos at coffee shop windows.
-Hip locals crammed into Zivot a Pivo, a German restaurant featuring a live band belting a mix of Russian language and Western hits, including one by rockers AC/DC.
+Couples shuffled along icy sidewalks downtown on Saturday night, stopping to smoke and warm up with cappuccinos at coffee shop windows.
+Hip locals crammed into Zivot a Pivo, a German restaurant featuring a live band belting out a mix of Russian-language and Western hits, including one by the rockers AC/DC.

-“I’m on the highway to hell!” a scrum of dancers shouted, including friends Sveta Prikhodko and Liydmila Rochina.
+“I’m on the highway to hell!” shouted a scrum of dancers, including friends Sveta Prikhodko and Liydmila Rochina.

-Both women said they have packed emergency bags in case the war comes to their city, though they are optimistic diplomacy will win out.
+Both women said they have packed emergency bags in case the war comes to their city but are optimistic that diplomacy will win out.
 “We do worry, but I think there is a 75 percent chance that nothing is going to happen, and a 25 percent chance we have indecent neighbors,” Prikhodko said.

 A constant barrage of news and tension has left the community deeply uncertain, said the women, who work in real estate.
 Sales plummeted in January, sending them in search of a place to vent their frustration — and their anxiety.